quintlinden/xkcd-etl-airflow-dbt/README.md

-# xkcd-etl-airflow-dbt
-ETL pipeline for XKCD comics using Python, Airflow, DBT, and SQLite.

-# 📊 XKCD ETL Pipeline with Airflow & DBT
+# XKCD ETL Pipeline with Airflow & DBT

 **Beginner guide to creating a data pipeline for XKCD comics using Apache Airflow, DBT, and Docker.**